 Tom Dokken | Originally published in GameKeepers: Farming for Wildlife Magazine

 A lot of hunters buy land; however, very few purchase ground specifically for duck hunting.
-This is no surprise considering the hunting world is dominated by the pursuit of whitetails, which have spawned a land development craze involving food plots, sanctuaries, man-made funnels, water sources, and a litany of other deer-friendly additions.
+This is no surprise considering the hunting world is dominated by the pursuit of whitetails, /your-obsession/deer which have spawned a land development craze involving food plots, sanctuaries, man-made funnels, water sources and a litany of other deer-friendly additions.

 I started these processes years ago, largely by accident.
 Since training dogs is my trade, and many of those dogs happen to be “duck hunters,” I needed to buy property that had water on it.
 It didn’t take long to realize that those training ponds also drew in waterfowl and that I could put in a little sweat equity and truly turn my ground into duck hunting land.

-If you’re sitting on a property that you think holds the potential to be prime duck hunting land, there is truly only one starting point - your local game agency.
-What you can and can’t do on your property is going to be dictated by Federal, State, or even County government and you need to talk to the right folks to make sure you’re going to stay within the laws when you start your improvements.
+If you’re sitting on a property that you think holds the potential to be prime duck hunting land, there is truly only one starting point — your local game agency.
+What you can and can’t do on your property is going to be dictated by Federal, State or even County government and you need to talk to the right folks to make sure you’re going to stay within the laws when you start your improvements.
 That’s the potential downside of involving Uncle Sam.

 The upside is that there are plenty of programs out there that might offer you payments for duck-friendly improvements by pairing you up with conservation organizations.
-It’s win-win to partner with certain conservation groups if they are willing to offset your personal costs to produce the most beneficial waterfowl features possible on your ground.
+It’s a win-win to partner with certain conservation groups if they are willing to offset your personal costs to produce the most beneficial waterfowl features possible on your ground.

-Once you’ve contacted the right agencies and developed a plan for how to improve your land, you’ll likely find that two common themes that continuously crop up when concerning waterfowl - food and sanctuary.
+Once you’ve contacted the right agencies and developed a plan for how to improve your land, you’ll likely find two common themes that continuously crop up when concerning waterfowl — food and sanctuary.

-Build a Buffet
+Build a Buffet on Your Duck Pond

-In addition to J-Wheelz, you might need to buy or borrow a brush hog depending on the existing vegetation.
+In addition to J-Wheelz, you might need to buy or borrow a brush hog, depending on the existing vegetation.
 These are perfect for clearing out brush and providing a fresh template to work with, although they are cost-prohibitive and will not work in every situation.
 When I encounter just such a situation, I often go in and do a controlled burn.
 This is a great way to remove unwanted vegetation but make sure you pay attention to the conditions and have some experienced help to ensure that your blaze stays controlled.
-To further control weeds and promote proper plant growth, enlist either an ATV-mounted sprayer, or a handheld sprayer.
-There are a number of contact herbicides that may be applicable depending upon your specific conditions.
+To further control weeds and promote proper plant growth, enlist either an ATV-mounted sprayer or a handheld sprayer.
+There are a number of contact herbicides that may be applicable, depending upon your specific conditions.

-When I get the ground cleared to the soil I’ll come in with a disk on my ATV, but I’ve also simply used a metal rake in places where the ground was too soft.
+When I get the ground cleared to the soil, I’ll come in with a disk on my ATV, but I’ve also simply used a metal rake in places where the ground was too soft.
 The goal is to work up the soil just as you would with a deer food plot designed to draw in big bucks.

 When the soil is worked up, it’s time to broadcast seed.
-I prefer Japanese millet, buckwheat, and Biologic’s Guide’s Choice, especially in the spots that I can’t run my ATV through.
+I prefer Japanese millet, buckwheat and Biologic’s Guide’s Choice, especially in the spots that I can’t run my ATV through.
 These seeds are great for mud flats and simply require soil-to-seed contact for germination.